f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

         highlight the GPS coordinates.
 This will copy the values into your clipboard.
         |geolocation|

+        Pick a location that is geographically similar to where you selected your UDF deployment (i.e. for Virginia, USA search for Washington Monument, DC)

 This will start the process of loading the Volterra software that is necessary to connect the site to a Volterra Regional Edge site.